Stone v. Powell: Majority opinion

-However, the majority emphasized, the exclusionary rule was not part of the Constitution itself, but was a judicially-created prophylactic rule.
-It was established in the early 20th century in cases such as Weeks v.
+The majority reviewed the history of the exclusionary rule established in early 20th-century cases such as Weeks v.
 United States (1914) and Gouled v.
-United States, (1921) and was not explicitly applied to state courts until Mapp v.
+United States, (1921) and applied to state courts in Mapp v.
 Ohio (1961).
-It also did not apply in all circumstances, with exceptions having been established, e.g., for grand juries or for impeaching a defendant who testified on their own behalf.
+The exclusionary rule is not a right provided by the Constitution itself, it is a judicially-created prophylactic rule to deter violations of the Fourth Amendment right "to be secure...against unreasonable searches and seizures".
 In general, the majority said, the benefits of the exclusionary rule had to weighed against its tendency to exclude "highly probative evidence."

-Accordingly, the Court ruled that claims violations of the exclusionary rule in state-court proceedings simply could not be heard by federal courts via habeas corpus petitions.
+Accordingly, the Court ruled that federal courts could not review state court decisions to not exclude evidence obtained in violation of the Fourth Amendment via habeas corpus petitions.

 Burger's concurrence

 Justice Burger concurred with the majority, but wanted the ruling to go much further.
-He argued in favor of abolishing the exclusionary rule entirely, calling it a "Draconian, discredited device," and asserting that "no empirical study has been able to demonstrate that the rule does in fact have any deterrent effect" against unconstitutional police work.
+He argued in favor of abolishing the exclusionary rule entirely, calling it a "Draconian, discredited device", and asserting that "no empirical study has been able to demonstrate that the rule does in fact have any deterrent effect" against unconstitutional police work.